NickBProgramming/Resume/index.md

 ### Skills
  Skill | Description
 :---:|---
- Java   | 2 Years of experience, continuing: Algorithms, Data structures C++    | 1/2 Year of experience, continuing
+ Java   | 2 Years of experience, inculding: Algorithms & Data structures C++    | 1.5 Years of experience.
+ Python | .5 Years of experience.
+ SQL    | Starting to learn sql
+ Unix   | Starting to learn Unix
  Scrum  | 2 Years of experience in Scrum depelopment Git    | 2 Years of expeience in using Git/Github Phone Repair | 3 Years of experience